OctopusDeploy/blog/blog/2021-08/deploying-to-google-cloud-functions/index.md

 Google Cloud Functions is a convenient solution for anyone looking to quickly deploy simple applications, either to support public facing interactions via HTTP, or to respond to events in the GCP ecosystem.

-Unlike other application hosting platforms provided by GCP, Cloud Functions offer very simple versioning and networking options, meaning advanced deployment strategies must be orchestrated externally through naming conventions.
+Unlike other application hosting platforms provided by GCP, Cloud Functions offers very simple versioning and networking options.
+This means advanced deployment strategies must be orchestrated externally through naming conventions.
 However, for more traditional deployments, this lack of flexibility can be a blessing, as function deployments require very little effort, especially when you consider that Google takes care of compiling your code for you.

 Happy deployments!